Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

   * As a first time user, I want the website to be easily accessible on different devices and work on different browsers.
   * As a first time user, I want the site to have a vivid theme.
-  * As a first time user, I want to know what the game rules are and how to play it.
+  * As a returning user, I want to know what the game rules are and how to play it.
   * As a game user, I want to know the game scores and result of win or lost.

 [Back to top](#rock-paper-scissors)